pydanny/pydanny-event-notes/PyConPL2012/five_years_of_pycon_pl.rst

 * by Filip Kłębczyk

-.. note:: Translator notes

-    I'm translating this entire talk from Polish.
+.. note:: I'm translating this entire talk from Polish.
     I don't speak Polish except how to say, "Thanks".

 Introduction